eaasi/user-handbook/source/configuration/creating_environment_recs.rst

         - Relative Mouse (Pointerlock) behavior is extremely variable depending on emulated system
         - Generally, users prefer not to have their mouse input captured by a web application; however, with some older guest systems (particularly older GUI-based systems that are NOT compatible with absoute pointing devices such as an emulated USB tablet), it may be the only way to make the system tolerably usable
-        - Relative Mouse input can be greatly affected by network latency, so lag will be variable depending on the user's internet connection and physical proximity to their EAASI :term:`node`
+        - Relative Mouse input can be greatly affected by network latency, so lag will be variable depending on the user's internet connection and physical proximity to their EAASI server

     - Virtualize CPU